-As vice president of logistics for five distribution centers for a major national department-store chain, Husein makes sure that "even our hourly employees have metrics and know how other DCs are doing.
-We create a healthy competition going that way."
-Husein works to keep his function connected to the overall strategy so that his direct reports have a clear understanding of how their roles contribute to the bigger picture.
+As vice president of logistics for five distribution centers for a major national department store brand, Husein works to keep his function connected to the overall strategy so that his direct reports have a clear understanding of how their roles contribute to the bigger picture.
 All employees see the latest marketing brochures and key campaigns, helping them understand the impact if there is a delay getting products into stores on time.
-Rather than simply "pick and pack," they understand their place in the chain and how they help everyone in the business win.
+Rather than simply "pick and pack," they understand their place in the company and how they help everyone in the business win.